questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Bettina,

-In principle, you should initially only carry out prevention with a single substance and dose it out.
-If metoprolol is not well tolerated, you should change the medication and use another substance.
-It would therefore make more sense to switch completely to flunarizine and then dose it off until it becomes effective or intolerance occurs.
-As a rule, 5 to 10 mg is used per day or every other day.
-This must also be decided individually on a case-by-case basis.
-Flunarizine can also be given for longer than 6 months.
-However, it is initially used for a period of 6 months to evaluate its effectiveness.
-If the migraine attacks are significantly reduced, you should consider discontinuing the medication; in many cases the effectiveness can be maintained without having to continue taking the medication.
-If depression occurs during treatment with flunarizine, you should consider discontinuing it and choosing a different medication.
-Here too, it would be better to initially switch to Doxepin, which you mentioned.
+Generally, preventative treatment should always begin with a single medication, and the dosage should be gradually reduced.
+If metoprolol is not well tolerated, the medication should be changed to a different substance.
+It would therefore be more sensible to switch completely to flunarizine and then gradually reduce the dosage until effectiveness or intolerance is observed.
+The usual dosage is 5 to 10 mg per day or every other day.
+This, too, must be decided individually in each case.
+Flunarizine can be administered for longer than six months.
+However, it is typically used for an initial period of six months to assess its effectiveness.
+If migraine attacks are significantly reduced during this time, discontinuation can be considered; in many cases, effectiveness can be maintained without continuing the medication.
+If depression occurs during treatment with flunarizine, discontinuation should be considered, and a different medication should be chosen.
+Here, too, it would initially be better to switch to doxepin, which you mentioned.

 Kind regards